 These are the hotels where we stayed in Lahore and can recommend for your visit.

-Another great friendly hotel choice we recommend (we’ve stayed here three times!) and a good base for your first night in Pakistan.
-A basic hotel but with large plush rooms.
-A large buffet breakfast included each morning.
-Gym onsite and a small shop and bakery just at the entrance to the hotel. - Davis Road, Lahore: Grand Millennium Hotel
+Good base for your first night in Pakistan (we’ve stayed here three times!).
+Basic hotel but with large plush rooms and large buffet breakfast included each morning.
+Gym onsite and a small shop and bakery at the entrance to the hotel.

 We have stayed here multiple times as well.
-GMH has spacious comfortable rooms with great AC and a basic buffet breakfast upstairs.
-The location is closer towards the old city and a short rickshaw ride to Savour Foods and Anarkali Bazar.
+Spacious comfortable rooms with AC and a basic buffet breakfast.
+Location is closer to the old city and short rickshaw to Savour Foods and Anarkali Bazar.

 - Booking.com – The best all-around accommodation booking site that constantly provides the cheapest and lowest rates.
 They have the widest selection of budget accommodation and it’s easy to filter and sort into price and availability with all the extras you are looking for personally.